waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   1. Talk to Gym Guide at (7, 13) - DONE.
   2. Defeat trainers (Twins at 4, 10 and 5, 10) - DONE.
   3. Defeat Bug Catcher Al at (8, 10) - DONE.
-  4. Defeat Bug Catcher Benny at (5, 3).
+  4. Defeat Bug Catcher Benny at (5, 3) - DONE.
-  5. Explore for remaining trainers.
+  5. Defeat Bug Catcher Josh at (0, 2).
   6. Defeat Gym Leader Bugsy.
 - Time Tracking: Exploration started at Turn 2596.

+## Strategy: Azalea Gym Layout
+- The gym uses a "spider" transit system.
+- Need to map which spider leads where.

 ## TM/HM & Items
 - HM05 FLASH: Obtained (Requires Zephyr Badge to use outside).